Skip to main content

 }

-• The generic parameters are grouped into a tuple and placed in Params.
+When there are more than one generic parameters, they are grouped into a tuple and placed in Params.
+For example, given:

 Array Syntax in check_components!